These Israel travel tips from my own experience can make your trip more easy and comfortable.

 For hotel bookings payable at the hotel, make sure you have a copy of the booking with the cost of stay stated in local currency (shekels).
 Pay in shekels too, to avoid a huge loss on exchange rates.
 It wouldn’t hurt to adhere to this rule in any country where the currency is different from your credit card currency, by the way.

 Have you been to Israel?
-Share your travel tips in comments section!
+Share your travel tips in the comments section!

 - Published by Anita on April 09, 2017